VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 <a href="/documentation/images/tutorial/low-power-indicator-right.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Low Power Indicator"><img src="/documentation/images/tutorial/low-power-indicator-right.png" /></a>

 With this new knowledge, we can now follow the example of the low power indicator to add our previously created Logo [Actor](/documentation/api/class-actor/) to replace the simple text title.
 We want the logo to display in the center of the screen, so {0, 0, 0} are the coordinates to use.
+Don't for get to also declare _LogoActorSpec_ above with the line "extern ActorSpec LogoActorSpec;".

 ```cpp
 [...]